hiro-iseri/fmpict/doc/user_guide.md

 ### Select 1-wise coverage 100%

-if “/o:1” option is specified in the child node of {pict_exec_option}, fmpict generates a test case covering 1wise coverage 100%.
+if “/o:1” option is specified in the child node of {pict_exec_option}, FMPict generates a test case covering 1wise coverage 100%.

 Input File: